Washington Huskies football: James Phelan era (1930–1941)

 James Phelan succeeded Bagshaw for the 1930 season.
 The Notre Dame graduate guided the Huskies to a 65–37–8 record over 12 seasons.
-His 1936 team won the school's fourth PCC championship, but lost in the 1937 Rose Bowl to Pittsburgh 0–21.
+His 1936 team won the school's fourth PCC championship, but lost in the 1937 Rose Bowl to Pittsburgh 21-0.
 Phelan guided the Huskies to their first bowl game victory, beating Hawaii 53–13 in the 1938 Poi Bowl.
 In later years, he became the first former Husky head coach to take the same role in professional football.
 Phelan was inducted into the College Football Hall of Fame in 1973.

 Welch-Odell-Cherberg-Royal era (1942–1956)

 Following Phelan, Washington fielded a succession of teams under four coaches without either great success, or failure.
 Washington participated in one bowl game and tallied no conference championships during this period with an overall record of 65–68–7.

 Ralph Welch played at Purdue under head coach James Phelan, whom he followed to Washington to become an assistant coach in 1930.
 In 1942, Welch was promoted to succeed Phelan as Washington's head coach and served until 1947, compiling a record of 27–20–3.
 World War II limited both the 1943 and 1944 seasons of the PCC, reducing team participation from ten team down to just four.
-Welch's 1943 team accepted the school's third Rose Bowl bid, but lost to PCC champion USC 0–29 in the 1944 Rose Bowl.
+Welch's 1943 team accepted the school's third Rose Bowl bid, but lost to PCC champion USC 29–0 in the 1944 Rose Bowl.
 Welch's first five teams all fielded winning records, but final 1947 team did not.

-Howard Odell joined Washington in 1948 from Yale.
+Howie Odell joined Washington in 1948 from Yale.
 In his five seasons from 1948 to 1952, he compiled a record of 23–25–2 with two winning seasons.

 John Cherberg, a Washington player and then assistant from 1946 to 1952, became head coach in 1953.
 He compiled a 10–18–2 record from 1953 to 1955, before being removed due to a payoff scandal.
 Cherberg went on to become Washington state's longest serving Lieutenant Governor, from 1957 until his death in 1989.

 Darrell Royal was retained and led the 1956 team to a 5–5 record, before leaving to coach at Texas where he won three national championships, was inducted into the College Football Hall of Fame in 1983, and had the school's football stadium renamed in his honor as Darrell K Royal–Texas Memorial Stadium.